Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 inputs, and can also output a value back to the statement that had invoked the method.
 These pre-made methods are invoked at specific times, for example the `_physics_process` method is called at a constant rate every second.
-So it is good for writing behaviour that is continuous.
+So it is good for writing behavior that is continuous.
 We will be extending this method in order to make the player ship rotate.

 The code for rotating the ship can be copied to the bottom of the script: